SixRQ/primeservice/README.md

       * 1 thread and no chunking too approx 2 minutes
       * 100 threads and chuncking to 1,000 took approx 1 minute
       * 100 threads and chuncking to 10,000 took approx 30 seconds
+      * A second called with cached results returns in 59 miliseconds
+* Logging was added to the service but this was found have a significant impact on run times so has been removed.